Notice - NDDH Pauses Use of Johnson & Johnson Vaccine

 2-1-1 Online Directory of COVID-19 Vaccine Clinics - Searchable database of hundreds of vaccination clinics and testing sites located throughout Connecticut.
 Apply filters to search for clinics that schedule through VAMS or take appointments by phone or through the state's Vaccine Appointment Access Line (VAAL).

 VAMS - How to Schedule an Online Appointment Using the Vaccine Administration Management System - For Eligible Individuals

 VAMS is an online scheduling tool that allows people with an email address to create an account, log-in, and search for a COVID-19 vaccine clinic near them.

 While VAMS has been successful for employers and healthcare workers in Phase 1a, it can be challenging for some older adults and others who may have limited experience with computers.

 Calling all family, friends, neighbors, and community advocates!
-Now is a good time to reach out to help someone who may need assistance in scheduling an appointment online.
+Reach out to help someone who may need assistance in scheduling an appointment online with VAMS.
 Here's a step-by-step:

 - VAMS requires you to have an email address.
 If you don’t already have one, sign up to get a Gmail account through Google: https://accounts.google.com/signup

 - Complete an online enrollment application for Eligible Individuals that goes to the CT Department of Health, who sends it along to the Centers for Disease Control and Prevention (CDC).

 - Monitor your email for an invitation from the CDC to sign up for an VAMS account.
 The email will come from email@example.com.
 It can take up to 12 hours or longer to receive the email invite.